jmartinezgdev/quicargo-trucks-system/README.md

 Step 2:

-- Start a PostgreSql Server and create a db and tables code located in src/db/db.sql
+- Start a PostgreSql Server and create the quicargo database and tables -> code located in src/db/db.sql

 - Update if is necessary the credentials used to connect to the local db in src/db/config.ts